apache/cordova-docs/www/docs/en/1.6.1/cordova/media/media.startRecord.md

 iOS Quirks
 ----------

 - The file to record to must already exist and should be of type .wav.
-The File API's can be used to create the file.
+The <a href="../file/fileobj/fileobj.html">File</a> API's can be used to create the file.